 The Tufts Medical Center ASP has a close working relationship with the Massachusetts Department of Public Health and its members, including ID fellows, regularly participate in statewide initiatives.
 These include a recent statewide educational program for hospitals interested in implementing antimicrobial stewardship, and an initiative to improve the management of asymptomatic bacteriuria in the elderly.

-Led by Shira Doron, MD a graduate of the Tufts Infectious Diseases fellowship training program, and Kira Beaulac, PharmD, a pharmacist with advanced training in infectious diseases and antimicrobials, the program offers opportunities for fellows to gain hands-on learning experience with close supervision.
-Kira also rounds with fellows on the inpatient consult teams, providing the fellows with extra training in pharmacokinetics, pharmacodynamics, and pharmacology.
+Led by Shira Doron, MD a graduate of the Tufts Infectious Diseases fellowship training program, and Maureen Campion, PharmD, a pharmacist with advanced training in infectious diseases and antimicrobials, the program offers opportunities for fellows to gain hands-on learning experience with close supervision.
+Maureen also rounds with fellows on the inpatient consult teams, providing the fellows with extra training in pharmacokinetics, pharmacodynamics, and pharmacology.

-ALL fellows have the opportunity to participate in Antimicrobial Stewardship during their ID fellowship as a core competency of training.
+ALL fellows participate in Antimicrobial Stewardship during their ID fellowship as a core competency of training.
 Every fellow will have a closely supervised experience in approving restricted antimicrobials with feedback from the antimicrobial stewardship staff on this activity.

 Fellows choosing this as a concentration will have a more intensive experience, at the end of which will be able to implement and/or lead similar programs, making them highly desirable in the present infectious disease employment market.
 Many of our trainees have gone on to jobs in which this skill has been well-utilized.